 The booster is inserted into the Blackroll-typical hole.
 The vibration levels can be set using two buttons.
 Our testers found the vibration very pleasant.
 All of them had the feeling that the muscles loosened more easily.

-The only disadvantage of the vibration function: The vibrations affect the body and the ground on which you roll.
-This can mean that neighbours ring annoyed.
+The only disadvantage of the vibration function is that the vibrations affect the body and the ground on which you roll.
+This can mean that neighbors ring annoyed.
 Therefore, you should put a training mat underneath.

 It can also be used as a massage stick for selective treatment.
 To do this, take the booster out of the roll, put one end on the sore/tense muscle and switch it on.

 The punctual massage often relieves tension very quickly.
-There are also special attachments available as accessories for this targeted best massage tools for athletes.
+There are also special attachments available as accessories for this targeted best massage tool for athletes.

 The PowerRoll from Medisana is a massage roller with a vibration function.
-With the vibration’s help, deeper muscles can be reached, which should also promote recovery and regeneration.
+With the vibration’s help, deeper muscles can be reached, promoting recovery and regeneration.